 '''

 usage: ksconf package [-h] [-f SPL] [--app-name APP_NAME]

 [--blocklist BLOCKLIST] [--allowlist ALLOWLIST]

 [--layer-method {dir.d,disable,auto}] [-I PATTERN]

 [-E PATTERN] [--follow-symlink] [--set-version VERSION]

 [--set-build BUILD]

 [--allow-local | --block-local | --merge-local]

 [--release-file RELEASE_FILE]

 SOURCE

 Create a Splunk app or add on tarball ('.spl') file from an app directory.

 'ksconf package' can do useful things like, exclude unwanted files, combine

 layers, set the application version and build number, drop or promote the

 'local' directory into 'default'.
 Note that some arguments, like the 'FILE'

 support special values that can be automatically evaluated at runtime.
 For

 example the placeholders '{{version}}' or '{{git_tag}}' can be expanded into

 the output tarball filename.

 positional arguments:

 SOURCE

 Source directory for the Splunk app.

 optional arguments:

 -h, --help

 show this help message and exit

 -f SPL, --file SPL

 Name of splunk app file (tarball) to create.

 Placeholder variables in '{{var}}' syntax can be used

 here.

 --app-name APP_NAME

 Specify the top-level app folder name.
 If this is not

 given, the app folder name is automatically extracted

 from the basename of SOURCE.
 Placeholder variables,

 such as '{{app_id}}' can be used here.

 --blocklist BLOCKLIST, -b BLOCKLIST

 Pattern for files/directories to exclude.
 Can be given

 multiple times.
 You can load multiple exclusions from

 disk by using 'file://path' which can be used with

 '.gitignore' for example.
 (Default includes: '.git',

 '.py[co]', 'pycache', '.DS_Store')

 --allowlist ALLOWLIST, -a ALLOWLIST

 Remove a pattern that was previously added to the

 blocklist.

---follow-symlink, -1 Follow symbolic links pointing to directories.
+--follow-symlink, -l Follow symbolic links pointing to directories.

 Symlinks to files are always followed.

 --set-version VERSION

 Set application version.
 By default the application

 version is read from default/app.conf.
 Placeholder

 variables such as '{{git_tag}}' can be used here.

 --set-build BUILD

 Set application build number.

 '''

-(continued from previous page allow-local Allow the 'local' folder to be kept as-is WARNING: This goes against Splunk packaging practices, and will cause AppInspect to fail.
-However, this option can be useful for private package transfers between servers, app backups, or other admin-like tasks. block-local Block the 'local' folder and 'local.meta' from the package. merge-local Merge any files in 'local' into the 'default' folder during packaging.
-This is the default behavior. used to control which aged includes multiple layers, these arguments can be ones should be included in the final app file.
-If no cified, then all layers will be included. layer-method {dir.d Set the layer type used by SOURCE.
-Additional description provided in in the 'combine' command.Note that 'auto' is no longer supported as of v0.10.
-Name or pattern of layers to include. -E PATTERN,exclude Name or pattern of layers to exclude from the target.
-Advanced Build Options: The following options are for more advanced app building workflows. release-file RELEAS E_FILE Write the path of the newly generated archive file (SPL) after the archive is written.
+--allow-local

+Allow the 'local' folder to be kept as-is WARNING:

+This goes against Splunk packaging practices, and will cause AppInspect to fail.
+However, this option can be useful for private package transfers between servers, app backups, or other admin-like tasks.

+--block-local

+Block the 'local' folder and 'local.meta' from the package.

+--merge-local

+Merge any files in 'local' into the 'default' folder during packaging.
+This is the default behavior.

+Layer filtering:

+If the app being packaged includes multiple layers, these arguments can be used to control which ones should be included in the final app file.
+If no layer options are specified, then all layers will be included.

+--layer-method {dir.d,disable,auto}

+Set the layer type used by SOURCE.
+Additional description provided in in the 'combine' command.
+Note that 'auto' is no longer supported as of v0.10.

+-I PATTERN, --include PATTERN

+Name or pattern of layers to include.

+-E PATTERN, --exclude PATTERN

+Name or pattern of layers to exclude from the target.

+Advanced Build Options:

+The following options are for more advanced app building workflows.

+--release-file RELEASE_FILE

+Write the path of the newly generated archive file (SPL) after the archive is written.
 This is useful in build scripts when the SPL contains variables so the final name may not be known ahead of time.